sam-davi/ai_language_tutor/README.md

 ## Getting started

 1. Clone the repository and navigate to the project directory.
+    * If using a postgres database connection, clone the `aws-postgres` branch instead of `master`.
 2. Set up the virtual environment and install the dependencies with `uv sync`
 3. Create a `.env` file or rename the `.env.example` file and add the following variables:
 	* `SECRET_KEY`: a secret key for Django (you can generate one with `python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"`)